JohnD-EE/qualia/README.md

 During the daytime, the Qualia Pods will be mostly used for business meetings, comfy chairs, monitors, whiteboards, and coffees.
 A functional space to get things done and if you want QualiaCurator to facilitate or mediate a meeting, then a remote or onsite curator can be arranged to ensure the optimal experience for all...

-During the evenings and into the early hours of the morning the QualiaPods can be re-formatted for social events.
+During the evenings and into the early hours of the morning the QualiaPods can be re-formatted for social events, all with whatever tech, seating and furniture you need.

 #### QualiaPod uses:
 * Perhaps you'd like to equip a QualiaPod with a turntable, to have a get-together with friends listening to vinyls.